Curvature dependent dynamics of a bacterium confined in a giant unilamellar vesicle: Discussion and Conclusions

-To the best of our knowledge, only one previous work \cite{duzgun2018active} has studied the spatial distribution of ABP and their orientation profile in circular hard wall confinement.
-The authors derived an analytic solution for the stationary particle density and the orientational order parameter as a function of distance from the centre.
+Among existing studies,\cite{duzgun2018active} has investigated the spatial distribution and orientation of ABPs and their circular hard-wall confinement.
+The authors derived an analytic solution for the stationary particle density and the orientational order parameter as a function of distance from the center.
 However, the FPE has a simpler form than our Eq.~\ref{eq14}, which can possibly be attributed to an incomplete treatment of the orientation-position coupling.
 The particle density as a function of the radial coordinate was predicted to be given by the modified Bessel function $I_0(r/\ell)$ where $\ell \sim \sqrt{Dt/D_r}$ becomes the diffusive length scale \cite{elgeti2015run} in the limit of low activity ($u_0\ll \sqrt{D_r D_t}$), and $\ell\sim D_t/u_0$ in the opposite limit of high activity.
 In dimensionless units, the corresponding prediction $\ell/R$ matches our prediction for $\zeta_1$ when $\alpha\simeq 1$, which in our framework, is realized when ${\tilde u}\gg 1$, or $u_0\gg RD_r$.
-Therefore, there is a broad qualitative agreement between the predictions as far as the fast decay is concerned; however, the identification of a slower mode of decay farther away from the boundary and the dependence of the corresponding length scale on the confinement radius has not been reported earlier.
+Therefore, there is a broad qualitative agreement between the predictions as far as fast decay is concerned; however, the identification of a slower mode of decay farther away from the boundary and the dependence of the corresponding length scale on the confinement radius has not been reported earlier.

-Our investigation into active particle-concave boundary interactions highlights the need for further exploration of thermal-active noise coupling \cite{elgeti2015run, woillez2019activated, caprini2022role}.
+Our investigation of active particle-concave boundary interactions highlights the need for a further study of thermal-active noise coupling \cite{elgeti2015run, woillez2019activated, caprini2022role}.
 Ongoing research is extending these studies to convex and soft interfaces and various active particles.
-These efforts aim to deepen our understanding of waiting times at interfaces, which could be pivotal for designing active particle sorting in medical applications, steering particles for self-organization \cite{gompper20202020, araujo2023steering}, and advancing our knowledge of motility-induced phase transitions \cite{iyer2023dynamics}.
+These efforts aim to deepen our understanding of waiting times at interfaces, which could be pivotal in designing active particle sorting in medical applications, steering particles for self-organization \cite{gompper20202020, araujo2023steering}, and advancing our knowledge of motility-induced phase transitions \cite{iyer2023dynamics}.